anthro-id/legal/en-US/PAYMENT.md

 Updated since August 21st, 2025.

 ## Out of Scopes
-We do not charge you fees other than mentioned above.
-Such as refund, withdrawal, etc.
+We do not charge fees other than those mentioned above for services such as refunds, withdrawals, etc.

+For merchants, your final amount may be reduced by fees charged by our payment vendors.

 ## Conditions
 We given our verified users full control over how they choose to handle these fees.
 And, some of users can choose to pass these fees to their customers.